-Instagram marketing tools typically try to bridge this gap.
-They let you do things like schedule posts, carry out analysis and generally make your marketing efforts more effective.
-These can also be focused around specific goals like getting new followers or increasing site traffic.
+Instagram marketing software helps automate tasks, make tasks easier to accomplish or provide insights on your performance.
+You can use marketing software to schedule posts, like Pinterest automation tools use, carry out analysis, and generally make your marketing efforts more effective.
+These can also be focused on specific goals like getting new followers or increasing site traffic.

-There are a lot of Instagram marketing tools out there too.
+There is a lot of Instagram marketing software options.
 Some are all-rounders.
 Others are focused on specific tasks.
 So how are you supposed to know what will work for you?
 This article should help you figure that out.
 Let’s start with a quick overview, and then we can look at each tool in a little more detail.

 |Software||Starting From||Best Thing About It||Biggest Problem|

 |Soldsie||Free||Use Instagram for eCommerce||Paid by number of clicks|

 |Buffer||Free||Cheap general social media manager||Limited analytics at lower price points|